UsabilityEtc/tweet-utils-js/README.md

 **extractUserMentions**([*tweet*])

 Returns an array of the Twitter-user screen names mentioned in a tweet (without the @ prefix).
 The array will be empty if the tweet is `null` or does not mention any Twitter users.
-Example output:
+For example, the output for the tweet:

+> @BBCNews and @CNN are reporting the story live.

+would be:

 ```
-["BBCNews", "CNN"]
+['BBCNews', 'CNN']
 ```

 **extractHashtags**([*tweet*])

 Returns an array of the hashtags used in the text of a tweet (without the # prefix).
 The array will be empty if the tweet is null or does not contain any hashtags.
-Example output:
+For example, the output for the tweet:

+> It's great to #opensource your #nodejs code!

+would be:

 ```
-["opensource"]
+['opensource', 'nodejs']
 ```